-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »There's no image--not an aerial shot of the Taj Mahal at dawn or of me as a baby--that isn't available for someone to download online.
+Opinions expressed by Entrepreneur contributors are their own.There's no image--not an aerial shot of the Taj Mahal at dawn or of me as a baby--that isn't available for someone to download online.
 And chances are, most entrepreneurs and bloggers are doing it without paying for it.

 Online photo theft is arguably one of the most rampant, underreported crimes on the internet.
 Perhaps for the first time, the problem has been quantified: Lawrence Gould, CEO of the microstock photo service Vivozoom today announced that as much as $10 billion is lost by the photo industry from the combined theft of stock and microstock images.